 Resource Links Policy Submittal and Posting Guidelines

-Our primary goal for our resource pages is to provide useful, well organized, and fairly unique information for our readers in a concise and easily navigational format that emphasizes quality over quantity.
+Our primary purpose and goal for our resource pages is to provide useful, well organized, and fairly unique information for our readers in a concise and easily navigational format that emphasizes quality over quantity.
 Each link should provide our readers with educational material that will aid and mature Christians in their walk with Christ, introduce others to Christ, equip our readers to successfully navigate through this fallen world, and/or positively influence our culture and society.
 Other links to material that would be of valuable interest to our readers may also be considered.

 With these goals in mind, we've developed the following guidelines for evaluating submitted links.